-For 2020, as per the TESS standards, CCB is required to be kept at 1% of the Capital base.
-CCyB is not in effect and is not required to be kept for 2020.
+For 2021, as per the TESS standards, until June 2022, CCB is required to be kept at 1.5% of the Capital base.
+CCyB is not in effect and is not required to be kept for 2021.

-Over and above additional capital buffers, the Group as a Domestic Systematically Important Bank (D-SIB) is required to keep an additional D-SIB buffer of 1.5% of the Capital base, however this requirement is exempt as per the TESS standards.
+Over and above additional capital buffers, the Group as a Domestic Systematically Important Bank (D-SIB) is required to keep an additional D-SIB buffer of 1.5% of the Capital base, however this requirement is exempt as per the TESS standards until June 2022.